quantlabio/quantlab/CONTRIBUTING.md

 ### Installing Node.js and npm

-Building the JupyterLab from its GitHub source code requires Node.js version 6+ and Node's package manager, ``npm``.
+Building the QuantLab from its GitHub source code requires Node.js version 6+ and Node's package manager, ``npm``.

 If you use ``conda``, you can get them with: